BeileiCui/MS-TFAL/README.md

 ```
 * More example parameter setting refer to ```exp.sh```.
 * You can also use ```python TFAL_visualization.py``` to:
-1. Compute feature based affinity confidence for each video
+1. Compute feature based affinity confidence for each video.
-2. Generate samples figures related to temporal affinity
+2. Generate samples figures related to temporal affinity.